cossu555/nsp/README.md

 **Requirements:**

--You should use as IDE the PyCharm's version 3.12 or following because it could present exceptions in previous versions.
+-we suggest to use as IDE the PyCharm's version 3.12 or following because it could present exceptions in previous versions.

 -You couldn't run this code using Google Colab beacuse it doesn't allow executing code that uses port 80 or other directly accessible network ports for various reasons related to security and the service's architecture.